luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   YouTube is very popular in Germany @allgaierRezoGermanClimate2020.
   A representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.
-  The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only Google.
+  The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only behind Google.
-  While the YouTube is still dramatically understudied compared to other social media platforms @mungerPressingPlayPolitics2025, increasing effort is undertaken to systematically analyze content on YouTube in general and the _political_ YouTube in particular @bartlYouTubeChannelsUploads2018 @mungerPressingPlayPolitics2025.
+  While the YouTube is still dramatically understudied compared to other social media platforms @mungerPressingPlayPolitics2025, increasing effort is undertaken to systematically analyze content on YouTube in general and the _political_ YouTube in particular @bartlYouTubeChannelsUploads2018.

   // While data on Germany specifically are scarce, a study from 2016 investigating a sample of Americans reported that around 90% of youth and young adults have used YouTube at least once in the past three months @costelloWhoViewsOnline2016[315].